barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 The `static` directory contains a compiled version of everything inside your frontend codebase (including media files and client-side code).
 These are pretty straightforward to host - we can simply upload them somewhere, and tell Next.js where they live by providing it with the [`assetPrefix` configuration value](https://nextjs.org/docs/pages/api-reference/next-config-js/assetPrefix).
 Whatever you provide as the `assetPrefix` will be added to the start of any reference to your static assets in the HTML that your Next.js function returns.
 For example, if Next compiles some image to `/.next/static/myImage.jpg`, and you provide the `https://myhost.com` asset prefix, then any HTML that Next.js generates will refer to your image as `https://myhost.com/_next/static/myImage.jpg`.

 The `public` directory is a bit more tricky.
-The things we put in `public/` are generally things that we expect to find at the root of the URL.
+The things we put in `public/` are generally things that we expect to find at the root of the frontend host.
 If we create some file at `public/robots.txt`, then we expect to find it at `https://myfrontend.com/robots.txt`.
 This creates a bit of a conflict with our Next.js server, because that also needs to live at the root of the frontend domain.

+The best way to solve this is to:
+- Move everything that's only referred to by frontend code (ie, site media content) into the `src` directory (and thereby into `.next/static`)
+- Organise anything that remains and that doesn't need to live directly at the root into a small number of directories under the root
+- Create rules in the CDN for those directories, plus any files that do need to stay at the root

 ## Step 2: Hosting Next.js on Lambda